This policy explains the asset management planning process for schools that receive capital funding.

 - refurbishing buildings in poor condition

-- demolishing areas that are excess to a school’s area allocation as specified in the (staff login required).
+- demolishing areas that are excess to a school’s area allocation as specified in the School Facility Area (staff login required).

 AMPs also link school infrastructure funding to the specific details set out in the Budget email that schools receive when State Budget funding is announced.

-The Department uses boundaries on all capital works projects to target the funding to where it is most needed and ensure that the project meets the needs of the school community.
+The department uses boundaries (project specifications) on all capital works projects to target the funding to where it is most needed and ensure that the project meets the needs of the school community.
 In collaboration with regional staff, the VSBA establishes the boundaries for capital works projects.
 Boundaries that are established for all projects include:

 - project budget